Edward Hyde, 1st Earl of Clarendon: 1660 to 1667

 His authority was weakened by increasing ill-health, in particular attacks of gout and back pain that became so severe that he was often incapacitated for months on end: Samuel Pepys records that early in 1665 Hyde was forced to lie on a couch during Council meetings.
 Even neutrals began to see him as a liability, and when attempts to persuade him to retire failed, some spread false reports that he was anxious to step down.
 These included Sir William Coventry who later admitted to Samuel Pepys that he was largely responsible for these reports; he claimed this was because Clarendon's dominance of policy and refusal to consider alternatives made even their discussion impossible.
 In his memoirs, Clarendon makes clear his bitterness against Coventry for what he regarded as betrayal, which he contrasted with the loyalty shown by his brother Henry.

 Above all, the military setbacks of the Second Anglo-Dutch War of 1665 to 1667, together with the disasters of the Plague of 1665 and the Great Fire of London, led to his downfall, and the successful Dutch raid on the Medway in June 1667 was the final blow to his career.
 Despite having opposed the war, unlike many of his accusers, he was removed from office; as he left Whitehall, Barbara Villiers shouted abuse at him, to which he replied with simple dignity: "Madam, pray remember that if you live, you will also be old".

 At almost the same time he suffered a great personal blow when his wife died after a short illness: in a will drawn up the previous year, he described her as "my dearly beloved wife, who hath accompanied and assisted me in all my distresses".
 Clarendon was impeached by the House of Commons for blatant violations of Habeas Corpus, for having sent prisoners out of England to places like Jersey and holding them there without benefit of trial.
 He was forced to flee to France in November 1667.
 The King made it clear that he would not defend him, and this betrayal of his old and loyal servant harmed Charles's reputation.
-Efforts to pass an Act of Attainder against him failed, but an Act providing for his banishment (19 & 20 Cha.
+Efforts to pass an Act of Attainder against him failed, but an act providing for his banishment, the Earl of Clarendon Act 1667 (19 & 20 Cha.
 2. c.
-2) was passed in December and received the royal assent.
+2), was passed in December and received the royal assent.
 Apart from the Duke of York (Clarendon's son-in-law) and Henry Coventry, few spoke in his defence.
 Clarendon was accompanied to France by his private chaplain and ally William Levett, later Dean of Bristol.